alexeysas/sdc-behavioral-cloning/writeup_template.md

 [image5]: ./examples/original.png "Original Image"
 [image6]: ./examples/flipped.png "Flipped Image"
 [image7]: ./examples/recovery.png "Recovery Image"
+[image7]: ./examples/samples.png "Recovery Image"

 Technicaly we need to predict steering angle based on the camera images captured from the vehicle.
-Actualy vehicle has three cameras which appeared to be extremly useful addition in the result.
+Actualy vehicle has three cameras which appeared to be extremly useful addition as the result.

 ## Solution Design Approach